tracking-exposed/youchoose.ai/content/_index.md

 <br>
 <br>

-{{<colorblock text="The Partners" color="primary">}}
+{{<colorblock text="Sponsored by" color="primary">}}

-<h6 style="text-align:center;" >This project has received funding from the European Union’s Horizon 2020 research and innovation programme within the framework of the LEDGER Project funded under grant agreement No 825268.</h6>
+_This project has received funding from the European Union’s Horizon 2020 research and innovation programme within the framework of the LEDGER Project funded under grant agreement No 825268._

 <div class="container">
 <div class="row">